Afrows/BankingSystem/README.md

 ### Dependencies
 This project requires a Java Development Kit to run.
 A common version is [OpenJDK](https://openjdk.org) 17 or 21.
 An IDE also is need to view and run the code, as it was made with [IntelliJ IDEA](https://www.jetbrains.com/idea/#) I recommend installing it.
-Ensure you have [Git](https://git-scm.com/downloads) installed aswell.
+Ensure you have [Git](https://git-scm.com/downloads) installed as well.

 ### Setup
 Clone the repository: https://github.com/Afrows/BankingSystem